-A well-maintained heat pump means clean air, energy savings, a better appliance service-life, and optimal performance.
+A well-maintained heat pump means clean air, energy efficiency and savings, a better appliance service life, and optimal performance.

 But what should you check and inspect?
+How can you maintain a heat pump?
 Can you do part of the maintenance yourself?
 What does a professional inspect during maintenance?

 What you can do

-Always consult your operation manual to know how to handle your heat pump, see what maintenance you can do yourself and how to do it.
-The required maintenance may vary according to your system.
+Always consult your operation manual to know how to handle your heat pump, see what preventative maintenance you can do yourself and how to do it.
+The required maintenance may vary according to your heating or cooling system.
 The first step is usually to power off the system.
 A few times a year, rinse off the air filters and reinstall them once they have dried.
-Make sure your heat pump’s outside cover is not obstructed.
+A clogged or dirty heat pump filter limits the airflow and decreases your system’s performance.
+Make sure your heat pump’s outdoor unit is not obstructed.
 Remove anything that might have gotten stuck.

 Some heat pumps require maintenance once a year, while others might need it once every three years.
-These maintenance sessions allow you to make sure that your appliance is running smoothly, and they ensure its best performance.
+These maintenance sessions allow you to make sure that your appliance is running smoothly, ensuring its best performance.

-Once every five years, the pipes should be cleaned to remove any dust, bacteria and mould that could potentially grow.
-However, if you suffer from allergies or respiratory disease, have any long-haired animals, have recently renovated, or live with someone who smokes, it is recommended getting them cleaned more often.
+Once every five years, the air ducts should be cleaned to remove any dust, bacteria and mould that could grow.
+However, if you suffer from allergies or respiratory disease, have long-haired animals, have recently renovated, or live with someone who smokes, it is recommended to get them cleaned more often to increase air quality.

 Comfort and performance

-By regularly doing maintenance on your heat pump, you are ensuring your best comfort and health, and making sure your system provides optimal performance for many years to come.
+Regular maintenance on your heat pump ensures your best comfort and health and makes sure your system provides optimal performance for many years.